Getting your dog to stop eating plants can be tricky. On the one hand, you need to deter them effectively so they don’t eat or ruin the plants.

 Below are 5 easy ways you can stop your dog from eating your plants.
 We’ve provided a variety of options to suit varying budgets, living arrangements and options available.

-An e-fence is a great option if your dog is eating plants from a large area.
+An Electric Dog Fence or e-fence is a great option if your dog is eating plants from a large area.
 It will train your dog overtime to stop going to that particular garden bed altogether.